-At Gillibrand this year, we are really excited to be part of the Lancashire Faith agreement.
-This will mean that pupils from our school will get lots of opportunities to either visit other faith centres or have people of other faiths come to visit them within school.
+At Gillibrand we pride ourselves in the relationships that we have built within our wider community.
+We aim to give children lots of opportunities to either visit other faith centres within our wider community or have people of other faiths come to visit them within school.

-We believe that Religious Education develops pupils’ knowledge and understanding of religion and their ability to respond to Christianity and other principal religions presented in Great Britain.
-By exploring issues within and across faiths, pupils learn to understand and respect different religions, beliefs, values and traditions and their influence on individuals, societies, communities and cultures.
+We believe that Religious Education develops pupils’ knowledge and understanding of religion and their ability to respond to Christianity and other principal religions presented within our wider community.
+By exploring issues within and across faiths, pupils learn to understand and respect different religions by asking questions and seeking answers.

-The Agreed Syllabus of Religious Education seeks to support children in Lancashire schools in reflect upon, develop and affirm their own beliefs, values and attitudes through an exploration of shared human experiences and the place and significance of religion in the contemporary world.
+As a school we use the Agreed Lancashire Syllabus of Religious Education.
+This seeks to support children to develop and affirm their own beliefs, values and attitudes through an exploration of shared human experiences.

 Our programme of Religious Education will provide pupils with an opportunity to: